 Moving along, on the back of the box you have a clear illustration of the easy to assemble figure that requires zero translation to understand.

 Upon removing the figure from the box a doing the very minor assembly you are quickly rewarded with what is in my opinion, a very menacing looking Terminator action figure.
-Something about this darker color offset with the red eyes really makes this figure look a bit more war torn and creepier that the standard shiny version.
+Something about this darker color offset with the red eyes really makes this figure look a bit more war-torn and creepier than the standard shiny version.

-The figure is made of high quality PVC and stands approximately 7 inches tall.
-The figure also is highly articulated with as far as I can tell, no less that 16 points of articulation!
+The figure is made of high-quality PVC and stands approximately 7 inches tall.
+The figure also is highly articulated with as far as I can tell, no less than 16 points of articulation!
 The figure also includes an extra hand used for holding the two guns that are included.
 One being a plasma gun and the other being what appears to be an M-16 rifle with a scope.

 As you can see in the photo's below the figure is very well balanced and the articulation allows some cool poses.
 Also, take note on the highly detailed surfaces, pistons, and hoses that give this figure a certain realism not found in many PVC figures at the 2580 yen price point.